- History, Theory and Practice of Law for Development (3 credits)

 Comparative and Ethical Lawyering for the Rule of Law (3 credits)

 This course will develop the students' key knowledge and skills required to provide effective advice and assistance in a country with a culture and a legal system different from the culture and legal system in which students received their legal educations.
 The course will examine and compare the main elements of particular relevance to rule of law assistance work in each of the three major world legal systems: common law, continental civil law and Islamic law and the typical institutional frameworks adopted to organize each of these legal systems.
 It will also explore customary law sources in developing countries and how they are integrated in a formal way into modern legal systems and/or applied in practice.
 The course will also provide practical examples of successes and failures of cross-system rule of law assistance.
 Students will get acquainted with the three-pronged approach (norms, organization, society) developed and implemented by A. Cordahi in the field.
 Attention is devoted to issues of comparison and globalization.
 Among the topics covered are: constitutionalism, comparative private law, comparative administrative law, development finance and public expenditure.
 Case studies and role plays illustrate empirically some of the particular problems.
 Finally, the course will encourage students to consider the ethical dimension of cross-system advising in settings, whose culture and value systems differ in fundamental ways from the advisor.

-The course is designed to assist students in using the techniques of scholarly legal research and writing in relation to rule of law development.
+This course is designed to assist students in developing the techniques of scholarly legal research and writing in relation to rule of law development.
 The methods and skills that will occupy this course are designed to achieve two objectives.
 The primary objective is that students will be able to apply scholarly research and writing skills which will help them conduct in depth research on their thesis topics and to develop a proposal for writing the LL.M. thesis.
-A secondary purpose is to teach writing and research skills that can also be used in practice involving policy and legal advice.
-In keeping with the focus on development issues, substantial emphasis is devoted to socio-legal and empirical legal research methodologies.
+A secondary purpose is that students will acquire writing and research skills that can also be used in practice involving policy and legal advice.
+In keeping with the focus on development issues, substantial emphasis in the course will be made on socio-legal and empirical legal research methodologies.

-Theory and Practice of Needs Assessments in Rule of Law Advising (3 credits)
+Theory and Practice of Assessments in Rule of Law Advising (3 credits)

 International Development Architecture (3 credits)